 \section{Methods}

-the objective of this study is to learn a regression function $f_{\theta}: X \to Y$ that maps an input motion sequence $X \in \mathbb{R}^{N \times C \times T \times V \times M}$ to a continuous assessment score $Y$, as provided by clinical experts.
-Here, $N$ is the batch size, $C$ is the channel dimension, $T$ is the sequence length, $V$ is the number of keypoints (25 joints in Fig. 1(a)), and $M$ is the number of instances.
-The output $Y$ is a scalar score annotated by clinicians for both stroke patients and non-disabled participants.
-Based on this formulation, we describe the acquisition of clinically relevant rehabilitation data and the design of assessment items, and the proposed network that combines ST-GCN and Transformer-based attention modules to effectively capture the spatio-temporal characteristics of skeleton sequences.
+The objective of this study is to learn a regression function $f_{\theta}: X \to Y$ that maps an input motion sequence $X \in \mathbb{R}^{N \times C \times T \times V \times M}$ to an assessment score $Y$, which is a scalar value provided by clinicians for both stroke patients and Non-Disabled (ND) participants.
+Here, $N$ is the batch size, $C$ is the channel dimension, $T$ is the sequence length, $M$ is the number of instances, and $V$ is the number of keypoints shown in Fig. 1(a).

+The output $Y$ is a scalar score annotated by clinicians for both stroke and ND participants.
+Based on this formulation, we describe the acquisition of clinically relevant rehabilitation data and the design of assessment items, and the proposed deep learning network that combines ST-GCN blocks and transformer-based Temporal Attention modules to effectively capture the spatio-temporal characteristics of skeleton sequences.